MVPA Searchlight Tutorial

 folds), or provide custom train/test indices.
 Specify the method in the

-config file under cross_validation.name
+config file under cross_validation.name.
+For example:

 cross_validation: